salsify/ember-exclaim/README.md

 The [demo app](https://salsify.github.io/ember-exclaim) for this repo contains [a variety of simple component implementations](tests/dummy/app/components/exclaim-components) that you can use as a starting point for building your own.

-An ember-exclaim component implementation will receive two properties when rendered: `config` and `env`.
+An ember-exclaim component implementation will receive two arguments when rendered: `@config` and `@env`.

 ### `@config`

 The `@config` argument of the implementing component will contain all other information supplied in the `$component` hash representing it in the UI config.
-Any `$bind` directives in that config will be automatically be resolved when they are `get` or `set`.
+Any `$bind` directives in that config will be automatically be resolved when they are read or written.
 As an example, consider a lightweight implementation of the `input` component mentioned above.

 ```hbs
 <input type="text" value={{@config.value}} oninput={{action (mut @config.value) value='target.value'}}>